All Episodes

 Remind people of your story.

-And I think you see that my friends at the other networks complain of the same thing, but my job was so specific to investigative reporting, it left me feeling I had very little meaningful to do, so I uh managed to work very hard, managed to get out of my contract early.
+My friends at the other networks complain of the same thing, but my job was so specific to investigative reporting, it left me feeling I had very little meaningful to do.

-It I in your heart of hearts, that's what you want to do.
+In your heart of hearts, that's what you want to do.

-You want to be fair and balanced and you want to get big stories out there and inform the public.
+You want to be fair and balanced, and you want to get big stories out there and inform the public.

 Am I right about that?

-Yes, I mean, what I love, I think it's a wonderful intellectual challenge that too many journalists today overlook that you cover a story that may even be contrary to how you personally feel, but you cover it fairly and follow the facts and sometimes even change your mind about what you thought the story was.
+I mean, what I love, I think it's a wonderful intellectual challenge that too many journalists today overlook, that you cover a story that may even be contrary to how you personally feel, but you cover it fairly and follow the facts and sometimes even change your mind about what you thought the story was.

 That's what we're supposed to do, and it's a wonderful intellectual exercise.